xingdi1990/olmocr/olmocr/bench/README.md

   first article appears after the heading of that article.
 But, you may be okay with swapping the order of those two articles.
 - Table Accuracy
   - Both Markdown and HTML based tables are supported.
 These tests check that a cell with a given text exists somewhere in the table, and that its neighbors have certain properties.
 Ex.
-Cell exists with text "4.5%" and above that is a cell with the text "2.4%"
+A cell exists on this page with text "4.5%" and above that is a cell with the text "2.4%"
 - Math Formula Accuracy
   - We render a given Latex style equation using Katex in a headless browser.
-And then see if it exists in the final OCRed document as a subset.
+And then see if it exists anywhere in the final OCRed document.
 Matching is performed on a relative symbol level, ex. in "\f\relax{x} = \int_{-\infty}^\infty x^2dx" we check that a ∫ appears to the left of a x, x appears to the left of dx, etc...

 ## Downloading and running the benchmark